Shivanandkb97/Imposter-Detection/README.md

 ## How It Works

-1. Upload an image or video for analysis.
+1. Upload an image for analysis.
 2. The system analyzes the input using trained deep learning models.
 3. A real-time decision is made, categorizing the input as **Genuine** or **Imposter**.